-A student who has been denied admission after four attempts at taking the ATB test must wait six months from the date the student first took the exam, or 90 days from the date the student was denied admission, whichever is later, before the student is eligible to reapply for admission.
+A student will be denied admission after four unsuccessful attempts at taking the ATB test.
+The individual must wait six months from the date the student first took the exam, or ninety (90) days from the date the student was denied admission, whichever is later, before the student is eligible to reapply for admission.